Young Voices for a Sustainable Future

 BASF Mentorship

-Being part of the ‘Young Voices for a Sustainable Future’ initiative gave me an intriguing experience as there are lots of new and fresh ideas coming from the younger generation to make a positive impact on a broader scale.
+Being part of the “Young Voices for a Sustainable Future” initiative gave me an intriguing experience as there are lots of new and fresh ideas coming from the younger generation to make a positive impact on a broader scale.
 I hope this program continues and reaches more students, since I am confident their ideas and innovations will make a difference in making the world a better place.

 — Rudy, Volunteer, BASF Environmental Catalyst and Metal Solutions

-Presenting the 2023 Virtual Global Exchange
+Revisiting the 2024 Virtual Global Exchange

-Following are the video submissions from the student teams that won their respective National Innovation Challenge in 2023.
+Following are the video submissions from the student teams that won their respective National Innovation Challenge in 2024.

 Brazil